RalphBacon/250-Intel-12th-Gen-Productivity-PC/README.md

 ---
 ## MONITOR
-**In-plane switching (or IPS) is an LCD-based technology that is used in just about every kind of display, whereas Vertical Alignment (or VA) is a more niche LCD technology used in gaming monitors, gaming TVs, and wide displays.**

-**Twisted Nematic (TN) are very fast (ideal for gamers) and when  paired with a high refresh rate, TN panel gaming monitors provide a buttery-smooth gaming experience at an affordable price, which is why they are usually the first choice of many professional FPS gamers; but TN monitors have the worst color reproduction and narrow viewing angles (170° horizontally, 160° vertically), which causes the image to shift in color, contrast and brightness when it’s looked at skewed angles.**
+**Twisted Nematic (or TN)** are older but fast (ideal for gamers) and when paired with a high refresh rate, but TN monitors have the worst color reproduction and narrow viewing angles (170° horizontally, 160° vertically), which causes the image to shift in color, contrast and brightness when it’s looked at skewed angles.

+**In-plane switching (or IPS)** is an [LG] LCD-based technology that is used in just about every kind of display.
+IPS panels have vastly superior viewing angles than TNs.
+This means you can view IPS panels from extreme angles and still get accurate color reproduction.

+**Vertical Alignment (or VA)** is a [Samsung] LCD technology used in gaming monitors, gaming TVs, and wide displays.
+VA panels are something of a compromise between TN and IPS.
+They offer the best contrast ratios, which is why TV manufacturers use them extensively.

-Standard sizes and aspect ratios
+### Standard aspect ratios and resolution
 * 16:9 (eg 1980 x 1080, more likely 3440  ×1440 or 2560 × 1080)
 * 16:10 (eg 1920 x 1200) ← my current monitors
 * 21:9 (eg 3440 x 1440 or UltraWide QHD+ 3840 × 1600)
+* Most common monitor size is 27", but widescreen 34" and 38" are now more common.
+* Super wide 48" screens are rare (and expensive)

+### Refresh rates (FPS)
+* 60Hz for "productivity" monitors only
+* 75Hz just about acceptable for occasional gaming
+* 100Hz - 144Hz - 175Hz+ better for gaming (ideally with Nivdia GSync or AMD FreeSync)

 ### None yet!

+---
 ### itro £1000 LG or Similar 38" UWQHD+ ie 3840 x 1600 pixels
 ![image](https://user-images.githubusercontent.com/20911308/188266651-cf499379-975e-4bc5-8b71-6e2492fb61d3.png)

+---
 ### itro £600 3440 x 1440 pixels (wide but short)
 ![image](https://user-images.githubusercontent.com/20911308/188266713-74abea11-643a-46d1-94f7-b79b4c88dd50.png)